MJMODZZ/Fortnite-Offsets/README.md

 # Fortnite-Offsets
 Newest Fortnite Natives (Chapter 3 Seison 2), Updated every Update

+Use this Offsets if you are too Lazy to make ur own.
+This is a paste out of my Fortnite Chair

 ```cpp
 // These 2 ... are the same.
 One of the Offset code is true...